nominetresearch/microbit-networking-book-python/groupcommunication/groupcommunication.md

 Introduction
 ------------

 In the previous chapter, you experimented with broadcast: sending messages to everybody.
-In this chapter, you will learn about sending a message so that it just goes to a smaller group of people.
+In this chapter, you will learn about sending a message so that it goes to a smaller group of people.
 This is an activity that is best carried out with a large group of friends or class mates so that you can experiment with different groups and group sizes.

 Group communication (also known as multicast) is an interesting concept, and enables several of today’s Internet technologies.
-For example, it enables to send videos as fast as possible over the Internet.
+For example, using this technology,  videos can be sent faster over the Internet.

 In this chapter, you will learn:

 - The concept of *group communication* and *group* or *multicast address*
 - When group communication is useful and when it isn’t

 ### What you’ll need

     2 micro:bits
     1 whiteboard/board
-    boardmarkers/post-it notes
+    Boardmarkers/post-it notes
     1 teammate

 Background
 ----------

-In the previous chapter, all micro:bits received messages from all the other micro:bits.
-This might have got confusing (or amusing!).
+In the previous chapter, all micro:bits could receive messages from all the other micro:bits in their vicinity.
+This might have got confusing (or amusing).
 Now, let’s try limiting who you can send messages to and receive messages from.
 This is called group communication.
 Group communication is used in the Internet to send to many people at the same time.
 For example,